Last Updated: June 2013

 Intercountry adoption is the process by which you:

-- Adopt a child from a different country than your own through permanent legal means; and
+- Adopt a child from a country other than your own through permanent legal means; and

-- Bring that child to your home country to live with you permanently.
+- Bring that child to your country of residence to live with you permanently.